 I got into points and miles the way a lot of people do - someone showed me.

 He pointed me toward a few blogs like One Mile at a Time - the ones where people document redemptions, break down programs, and share what actually works.
-I started reading.
-Then I couldn't stop.
+I started reading and I couldn't stop.

-That conversation, and those blogs, changed how I think about every flight I book.
+That conversation changed how I thought about every trip that I took.

-My first real redemption was 22,500 AAdvantage miles for a round trip to Paris.
-It was economy, but I didn't care - My girlfriend and I were flying to Paris for less than the taxes of a cash ticket.
-After that I started paying closer attention.
+My first "real redemption" was 22,500 AAdvantage miles for a trip to Paris.
+It was economy, but I didn't care - my girlfriend and I were flying to Paris for less than the taxes of a cash ticket.
+After that I started paying closer attention to the world of points.

 A few years later, I fly close to 100,000 miles a year and travel all over the world using points and miles.
 Last year alone I redeemed close to $60,000 in award travel on AAdvantage miles.
 While Qatar Airways Qsuites and JAL business class came later, it started with Paris.